SQL Injection

 WHERE id = ?

 You'll also get an added bonus of performance on many database servers.
 The parameterization allows the database engine to cache the query execution plan with the parameter placeholders, knowing that different values will be plugged in.
-Without parameters each query with each possible value is added to the cache independantly and the cache hit ratio will be much lower.
+Without parameters each query with each possible value is added to the cache independently and the cache hit ratio will be much lower.

 A SQL Injection Prevention Checklist